 With OCR (optical character recognition) receipt-scanning on your mobile phone that feeds right into your accounting software, it’s easy to keep on top of expenses as you go about your day, in between meeting clients or traveling to events.

 Business expense tracking software also connects to your bank account and credit card, so your expenses update automatically and daily.
 Instead of having to print out your receipts and remember every transaction you make throughout the day, a solid expense-tracking app will simply record the important details for you, and keep it organized into IRS-friendly expense categories.

 A final benefit: Your subscription to your cloud accounting software is usually tax-deductible.

 How Do I Keep the Books for My Small Business?

-Growing small businesses will want to transfer to a double-entry method to take advantage of its advanced financial reporting.
-Choose accounting software that lets you easily make the switch from single to double-entry bookkeeping.
+Growing small businesses will want to transfer to a double-entry method to create basic financial reports like an income statement and balance sheet.
+Choose accounting software that lets you easily make the switch from single- to double-entry bookkeeping.

 2. Choose a Recording Method

 Recording transactions by hand is possible, as is making a custom spreadsheet.
 But cut down on errors by using accounting software that does the calculations for you.
 Using small business accounting software keeps all of your financial information efficient and up to date, simplifying the process for you down the line.

 If you’re really against doing your own books, you can hire an accountant or in-house bookkeeper, but this route is usually too expensive for a small business.

 Accounting software will suggest categories for your transactions, but you’ll want to add or subtract categories specific to your business.